 Account information

-In order to register and operate the trunk in Vodia PBX, you will have to collect some information that will be needed in the configuration of the trunk.
+To register and operate the trunk in Vodia PBX, you will have to collect some information necessary for the configuration of the trunk.

 Username: The username for registering the trunk can be found under Main Menu → Account Information